Niki-Tester/battle-dice/doc/testing/TESTING.md

 ## **During Development Testing**
 During the development process, manual testing was carried out in the following ways:-

-1. Manually tested each element responsiveness and appearance via using a live server extension for VSCode.
+1. Manually tested each element responsiveness and appearance via a live server extension for VSCode.

 1. Published the page on GitHub pages and shared with peers for testing and for them to provide feedback.